PaperMC/Waterfall/README.md

 -----------------
 ![YourKit-Logo](https://yourkit.com/images/yklogo.png)

 [YourKit](https://yourkit.com/), makers of the outstanding Java profiler, supports open source projects of all kinds with their full-featured [Java](https://yourkit.com/features/) and [.NET](https://yourkit.com/dotnet/features/) application profilers.
-We thank them for granting Travertine an OSS license so that we can make our software the best it can be.
+We thank them for granting FlameCord an OSS license so that we can make our software the best it can be.